sonamg9/research-proposals/example/coral_research.md

-# this is a file showing template proposa for coral research
+# template proposal for coral research

+ - Typical targets are to study coral health in laboratory environments.

+Refer to the pdf file in the present folder.